 Tam’s work is in the collections of Hammer Museum, Los Angeles; Minneapolis Institute of Art, Minnesota; Solomon R. Guggenheim Museum, New York and Dallas Museum of Art, Texas.

-Generous support is provided by National Endowment for the Arts; The Andy Warhol Foundation for the Visual Arts; #StartSmall; The City of Marfa; Fairfax Dorn & Marc Glimcher; Virginia Lebermann & Family; Lebermann Foundation; the Ballroom Marfa Board of Trustees and the International Surf Club; and Commonwealth and Council.
-This project was supported, in part, by a Foundation for Contemporary Arts Emergency Grant.
+Generous support is provided by National Endowment for the Arts; The Andy Warhol Foundation for the Visual Arts; Texas Commission on the Arts; #StartSmall; City of Marfa; Fairfax Dorn & Marc Glimcher; Virginia Lebermann & Family; Lebermann Foundation; the Ballroom Marfa Board of Trustees and the International Surf Club; and Commonwealth and Council.

 Special thanks to the Queens Museum and Sophie Marisa Lucas, who organized the exhibition Silent Spikes in 2021; Young Chung and Kibum Kim; Phuong Nguyen and Audie Tam; Bill Haddad; and Shisanwu.